JimMcL/JUtils/README.md

 Complex animations can consist of multiple scenes involving smooth transitions.
 Multi-scene animations build upon `JAnimateGIF`, which means that an appropriate tool for generating GIFs must be installed and accessible.

 An animation is constructed by building a list of scenes.
-A scene is a parameterised plotting function, together with set of transitions.
+A scene is a parameterised plotting function, together with a set of transitions.
 A transition defines how the values of a parameter change over time during the scene.